-Tl;DR: SparkToro’s early customers include a mix of agencies, independent consultants, and in-house marketers whose work involves Digital PR, Social Media+Content Marketing, SEO, Digital Advertising, Audience Building, and/or Creative/Brand Marketing.
+Tl;DR: SparkToro’s early customers include a mix of agencies, independent consultants, and in-house marketers whose work involves Digital PR, Social Media+Content Marketing, Market Research, Digital Advertising, Audience Building, and/or Creative/Brand Marketing.
 Clicking those will take you to the accompanying section of this post with use-cases and examples.

 This has been a hard year for everyone.
 The pandemic’s separated us from people we love, further amplified severe political and cultural failings, and made so many aspects of daily life more difficult.
 All of that makes it weird to write a blog post celebrating SparkToro.
 And yet, perhaps it’s OK to savor those few bright spots in our lives.
 For me, Casey, our families, contractors, investors, and first few hundred customers (to whom I’m immensely grateful), that’s what SparkToro’s been: a bright spot.